Sienci-Labs/Resources/vortex/vx-headstock.md

 <img class="aligncenter size-medium wp-image-5411" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.P23_Proximity-Sensor_V3-850x531.jpg" alt="" width="850" height="531" />

-You won't need to perform this step if you <strong>don't have limit switches installed</strong> on your machine and aren't planning on installing them anytime soon, but you’ll still need to attach the front alignment piece in the next step.
+You won't need to perform this step if you **don't have limit switches installed** on your machine and aren't planning on installing them anytime soon, but you’ll still need to attach the front alignment piece in the next step.
 If you do have limit switches, then carry on.

 Push the switch up against the stop in the alignment piece and push down firmly to secure the switch (You can push it against the table to snap it in place).